eBay/tsv-utils/README.md

 $ tsv-uniq -f 2,3 data.tsv
 ```

 `tsv-uniq` operates on the entire line when no fields are specified.
-This is a useful alternative to the traditional `sort -u` or `sort | uniq` paradigms for identifying unique lines in unsorted files, as it is quite a bit faster.
+This is a useful alternative to the traditional `sort -u` or `sort | uniq` paradigms for identifying unique lines in unsorted files, as it is dramatically faster.
+As a bonus, order of the input lines is retained.

-As with `tsv-join`, this uses an in-memory lookup table to record unique entries.
+As with `tsv-join`, an in-memory lookup table is used to record unique entries.
 This ultimately limits the data sizes that can be processed.
-The author has found that datasets with up to about 10 million unique entries work fine, but performance degrades after that.
+The author has found that datasets with up to about 10 million unique entries work fine, but performance starts to degrade after that.
+Even then it remains quite a bit faster than the alternatives.

 See the [tsv-uniq reference](docs/ToolReference.md#tsv-uniq-reference) for details.